galaxyxtwo/testContributionGuide/CONTRIBUTING.md

 ### Resolve an issue

-In the majority of cases, issues are resolved by opening a Pull Request.
-The process for opening and reviewing a Pull Request is similar to that of opening and triaging issues, but carries with it a necessary review and approval workflow that ensures that the proposed changes meet the minimal quality and functional guidelines of the Lilypad Network.
+In the majority of cases, pull requests resolve issues.
+Pull requests require review and approval to ensure that proposed changes meet minimum quality and functional requirements to be accepted into the Lilypad code base.

 ## Pull requests